PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Nucleotide.md

 #### Sample configuration file (`configs/Sample-Config.yaml`)
 The example sample configuration file is called `Sample-Config.yaml` and is located in the `configs/` directory.
 Here you should specify the sample names that you wish to include in the analysis.

-For the Taxonomic-Functional-Profiling-Nucleotide pipeline, all samples specified in the sample configuration file must have a fasta file of HiFi reads (`SAMPLE.fasta`) in the `inputs/` folder.
+For the Taxonomic-Profiling-Nucleotide pipeline, all samples specified in the sample configuration file must have a fasta file of HiFi reads (`SAMPLE.fasta`) in the `inputs/` folder.
 The pipeline can be run for any number of samples (though be aware of disk space requirements).
 You can also configure the file to only run for a subset of the samples present in the `inputs/` folder.
 Please note that if the input files do not follow the naming convention (`SAMPLE.fasta`), they will not be recognized by the workflow.
 You can use the actual files or symlinks to those files, both are compatible with snakemake.

 [Back to top](#TOP)